skbablualam/sk-terraform-projects/README.md

 │── terraform.tfvars (optional)
 │── README.md

-# This Terraform project includes:
+This Terraform project includes:
-# A VPC with a public subnet
+ A VPC with a public subnet
-# EC2 instance with an SSH security group
+ EC2 instance with an SSH security group
-# S3 bucket
+ S3 bucket
-# RDS MySQL database
+ RDS MySQL database
-# Outputs for EC2, S3, and RDS
+ Outputs for EC2, S3, and RDS

-# 1. Customize Variables in terraform.tfvars (optional).
+1. Customize Variables in terraform.tfvars (optional).

 Initialize Terraform:
 terraform init

-# 2. Plan and Apply:
+2. Plan and Apply:
 terraform plan
 terraform apply

-# 3. Push to GitHub:
+3. Push to GitHub:
 git add .
 git commit -m "Initial AWS Terraform Project"
 git push origin main

+# 1. azure-resources #

+This Terraform project for Azure includes the following resources:

+Resource Group – Defines a logical container for all resources.
+Virtual Network (VNet) – Creates a VNet to manage networking.
+Subnet – A subnet within the VNet for VM connectivity.
+Network Security Group (NSG) – Security rules to allow SSH access.
+Public IP – Assigns a dynamic public IP to the VM.
+Network Interface (NIC) – Connects the VM to the VNet.
+Linux Virtual Machine – Deploys a Linux-based VM with SSH access.
+Storage Account – Creates an Azure Storage Account for data storage.
+PostgreSQL Database – Sets up a managed PostgreSQL database.
+Output Variables – Displays key resource information like VM public IP, storage account name, and database endpoint.